This blog post is another in a series on how to “KEEP more of your Customers”…

 What can you gather from a survey?

-Identify any improvements that you could make to increase satisfaction for both your customers AND employees – as your employees ultimately influence customer satisfaction.
-Evaluate the competition:
+Company insight: Identify any improvements that you could make to increase satisfaction for both your customers AND employees – as your employees ultimately influence customer satisfaction.

 According to 1st Financial Training Services, 96 percent of customers don’t complain, they just leave.
 Of those that leave, 91 percent will never come back.